Knowledge base

 Author: Nikita Razdorsky

-A relatively rare Projector configuration in which the Heart Center is connected to the G Center.
-The Throat, however, is not connected to a motor, so the key to living correctly is a strict alignment of Strategy and Authority: wait for recognition and an invitation into meaningful roles and decisions, and then check whether you truly want to take them on.
+This is a fairly rare Projector configuration in which the Heart Center is connected to the G Center.
+The Throat is not connected to a motor, so the key to correct living is a strict pairing of Strategy and Authority: wait for recognition and an invitation into significant roles and decisions, then check whether you have a real desire to take it on.

-Wait for a correct invitation and recognition of your qualities, then put the choice into a clear first-person statement: “I’m taking this,” “I’m not taking this,” “I’m ready for the first stage.”
-Listen to the immediate feeling: if composure and calm resolve arise—go; if you sense tension, the urge to bargain with yourself, or the need to hurry and pile up logical arguments—step back or scale the commitment down to something manageable.
-Break obligations into stages and reconfirm each next step: “doing the first block,” “continuing / stopping.”
-This shields the Heart Center from overexertion and preserves the quality of your influence.
+Wait for a correct invitation and recognition of your qualities, then translate the choice into a clear first-person formula: “I take this,” “I don’t take this,” “I’m ready for the first stage.”
+Listen to the immediate sensation: if composure and calm resolve appear, go; if you feel tension, a desire to bargain with yourself, or an urgent need to add logical arguments, step back or reduce the scope to what is manageable.
+Break commitments into stages and confirm each next step again: “I’m doing the first block,” “I’m continuing/stopping.”
+This protects the Heart Center from overexpenditure and preserves the quality of your influence.

-💬 A marker of authenticity is your readiness to sign your name to the action, timeline, and contribution you have declared.
-If you would make the same choice without the promised benefit and external pressure, the decision is likely correct.
-If, however, the choice hinges on securing recognition at any cost or on the fear of missing out, you are no longer following your Authority; you are being conditioned by open centers.
+💬 The marker of authenticity is readiness to stand behind what you said with action, a deadline, and your contribution.
+If you would make the same choice without the promised benefit and external pressure, the decision is most likely correct.
+But if the decision rests on recognition “at any cost” or on the fear of missing your chance, you are no longer in your Authority; you are in the conditioning of open centers.

-The Heart motor is strong, yet recovery is just as important: it requires a rhythm of exertion and rest.
-Make promises only in the amount you can truly sustain, record the terms in writing, and build in pauses for recovery.
-When the invitation is correct and the will is present, your word becomes a pillar for others—your influence emerges naturally and is maintained without inner friction.
+The Heart motor is strong, but recovery is no less important: it needs a rhythm of effort and rest.
+Make promises only within the scope you can truly sustain, put the terms in writing, and build in pauses for recovery.
+When the invitation is correct and the will is there, your word becomes a support for others—influence arises naturally and is maintained without inner friction.

 Self-Projected Authority